What Are Some Examples Of Charges Brought Under Health Care Fraud By A Consumer, Patient, Or A Doctor?

 Will a Physician Charged With Health Care Fraud Lose Their Medical License?

 A medical license goes hand-in-hand with a practice.
-If you're committing health care fraud in your practice, you are susceptible to losing your medical license.
-The first thing you have to evaluate is whether they have the evidence to prove that you committed a criminal health care fraud violation.
+If you're committing healthcare fraud in your practice, you are susceptible to losing your medical license.
+The first thing you have to evaluate is whether they have the evidence to prove that you committed a criminal healthcare fraud violation.

 If they don't, and your federal criminal defense attorney can defend you and show that you're innocent, you're not going to lose your medical license.
 The medical board is entitled to have a hearing, but the same defense that would be used to defend you in a criminal case can be used to defend you at the medical board level.
-If you're innocent, you're innocent in both the criminal and administrative level
+If you're innocent, you're innocent at both the criminal and administrative levels.

-On the other hand, if they have proof that you did something criminal, and you're criminally convicted, that conviction is going to impact your medical license.
+On the other hand, if they have proof that you did something criminal and you're criminally convicted, that conviction is going to impact your medical license.
 Either the federal judge or medical board will impose restrictions on your medical license after the conviction.

 A conviction will result in the revocation of your medical license, suspension, or alternate solution that they will deem appropriate under the circumstances.

-Hedding Law Firm is a top-ranked criminal defense law firm in Los Angeles at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We also have an office at 633 West Fifth Street Los Angeles, CA 90071.
-Contact our office for a free case evaluation at (213) 542-0994.
+Hedding Law Firm is a top-ranked criminal defense law firm in Los Angeles.
+Our office is at 16000 Ventura Blvd #1208 Encino, CA 91436, and 633 West Fifth Street, Los Angeles, CA 90071.
+Call (213) 542-0994 for a free case evaluation.

 Related Content: